San Diego’s massive, 7-year experiment with facial recognition technology appears to be a flop

 Community leaders, such as San Diego Councilmember Monica Montgomery, have raised concerns about the accuracy of the matches made by TACIDS and say that it violates the civil liberties of residents.
 The lawmaker, who represents the city’s Fourth Council District and is the chair of the city’s Committee on Public Safety & Livable Neighborhoods, has “stood with advocates in voicing concerns over surveillance capabilities and how these capabilities are utilized,” according to a spokesperson.

 Now, the department is prepared for a return to traditional policing.
-“We will be terminating the usage of the [TACIDS-enabled] devices,” said a SDPD spokesperson, noting that since the department is only the end user of the program, no department face data is stored in the devices.
+“We will be terminating the usage of the [TACIDS-enabled] devices,” says a SDPD spokesperson, noting that since the department is only the end user of the program, no department face data is stored in the devices.
 “The only biometric technology we will be utilizing is fingerprint scanners.”

 “When I showed him his booking photo, his jaw dropped”

 Over the last seven years, the program has been used in a variety of ways, both controversial and laudable.
 TACIDS has enabled officers to connect homeless people with service providers and identify drug overdose victims so that the victim’s families could be alerted.
-But it’s also been criticized for its use in cases where people were photographed without their consent—including an African-American man driving by his grandmother’s house and a retired firefighter who had a dispute with a man he claimed was a prowler—to determine whether they had criminal records.
+But it’s also been criticized for its use in cases where people were photographed without their consent—including an African American man driving by his grandmother’s house and a retired firefighter who had a dispute with a man he claimed was a prowler—to determine whether they had criminal records.
 (They didn’t.)

 Law enforcement officials who work with Immigration and Customs Enforcement have been particularly positive about their experience using TACIDS.
 An ICE agent told the Center for Investigative Reporting about using the device during a warrant sweep in Oceanside.
 When he ran a man’s photo through the system, he found out that the suspect was in the country illegally and had a 2003 DUI conviction in San Diego.